 In 1913, BJ Hales acquired the taxidermy collection of George Atkinson, a taxidermist and naturalist, from Portage la Prairie.
 This collection was the nucleus of what would become the “BJ Hales Museum of Natural History”.

 The purpose of the BJ Hales Museum of Natural History was to collect, preserve, and display artifacts of the natural history of Manitoba.

 The 700 – 800 strong collection encompassed an almost complete collection of birds and mammals found in Manitoba, an egg collection, a geological collection and a collection of archaeological artifacts.

 William G. Hobbs Heritage Collection

-Our museum gift shop offers a variety of toys and souvenirs to remember your visit to the Brandon General Museum & Archives!
+Our museum gift shop offers a variety of toys, souvenirs, and postcards to remember your visit to the Brandon General Museum & Archives!